 Over the past 8 years, 16 states have authorized water cremation as an approved method for funerary practitioners.
-These states include Colorado, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Oregon, Vermont, and Wyoming.
+These states include Colorado, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Oregon, Vermont, Alabama, Wyoming and California.

 There are anti-crematory activist groups in more than half of the U.S. states who are successfully opposing fire by combatting the installation of new flame-based crematories.